Last Updated on August 16, 2023

 Milwaukee 2426-22 Build Quality & Design

 Good industrial designers have one thing in common (probably more, but stay with me here—I’m trying to make a point).
 They know what they’re doing.
 So it wasn’t surprising to observe two things when I opened up the Milwaukee 2426-22 M12 Multi-tool Kit: 1) It looked remarkably like the Bosch Multi-X tool, and 2) It was decidedly NOT the same tool, but an original creation that simply shared several traits with that tool, it differed in many ways.
 I bring this up because in a world that is dominated by downsizing and copycats, it IS still possible for two companies to come at a tool from two different directions and arrive at similar solutions.
 That’s what I think happened here and it also explains why I like using both of these tools so much.

 The kit came in a retail box and contained the bare tool, two M12 RedLithium batteries, a charger, a zippered ballistic nylon bag, an Allen wrench, a plunge-cut wood blade, and 6-piece sanding kit.
 With saw or blade-based products I really prefer a blow-mold case.
 The multi-tool also comes with an accessory adapter that allows virtually any brand of accessory to fit the Milwaukee Multi-tool.
 This is a very different product than the Bosch OIS Adapter, which lets Bosch accessories fit nearly any oscillating multi-tool.

 The Milwaukee 2426-22 M12 Multi-tool Kit weighs 2 pounds, 3 ounces.
 When comparing the tool to what’s on the market, this makes it one of the lighter models, even though that weight includes an M12 RedLithium battery (more on this battery later as well).
 There’s nothing surprising about the tool’s looks – by now we’re very familiar with the ABS red plastic Milwaukee uses on all its tools, and the black rubber overmold was perfectly positioned so as to increase either a one- or two-handed grip.
-Rubber overmold may seem common, but you’d be surprised at the amount of tools that use black-colored plastic, or simply don’t apply it properly, forcing your finger positions or over-thinking the shape.
+Rubber overmold may seem common, but you’d be surprised at the number of tools that use black-colored plastic or simply don’t apply it properly.
 Milwaukee’s use of the black grip is simple, flat, and ergonomic.